-AP reply: This is true, but who or what possess the mind and the soul?
+AP reply: This is true, but who or what possesses the mind?
 You have used the word 'our.'
 Who or what is this 'our?'

 Images are indeed formed in the mind, but this 'mind' does not exist separate from the embodied soul (Jivatman).
 Nor does any 'person' exist separate from the mind.
 Thus, 'person,' 'mind,' and 'soul' (jivatman) can be construed as one and the same entity.